 Component 1: The Portfolio (60%) which you will start at the end of Year 12.
-This will be supported by a written assignment to contextualize your investigation (1000-3000 words).
+This will be supported by a written assignment to contextualise your investigation (1000-3000 words).
 The course concludes with Component 2: An Externally Set Assignment (40%), completed in February of Year 13.
-You will be assessed on four Assessment Objectives (AOs) which are detailed overleaf.